masinusa/my-finance/README.md

 - Only update certain things when a file was modified
 - Check what happens if more than 26 columns and ASCII diverges from excel column names (since column names are in alphabetical order)
 - Next big step is having the transactions go to the right mongodb collection
+- Improve documentation

+Notes:
+- the explore target simply runs the src/explore script for easily executing code in the container... should maybe just attach to the container to start with or something